 Skip to Content

-Let’s talk about a seriously rare and treasured cat – the Khao Manee.
-The Khao Manee is a highly valued and treasured feline breed from Thailand, the former Kingdom of Siam.
-These cats are legendary not only for their looks and their revered ancestry but also for the fact they may well be the most expensive cat in the world.
+Let’s talk about a seriously rare and treasured breed– the Khao Manee.
+These cats are a highly valued and treasured feline breed from Thailand, the former Kingdom of Siam.
+Khao Manee is legendary not only for its looks and revered ancestry but also because it may be the world’s most expensive cat.

 khao manee looking up